 When you take kids on a cruise vacation it’s all about getting the holiday survival kit right.
 Ie packing you cruise carry on bag correctly!
 Because being organised and packing everything you need for the first day on your cruise, will get your vacation off to a smooth start.

-What Is A Cruise Holiday Survival Kit And Why Do You Need One With Your Cruise Carry On Bag?
+What Is A Cruise Holiday Survival Kit?
+And Why Do You Need One With Your Cruise Carry On Bag?

 The grand reveal was always in the car on the way to the airport or port.
-It became such an anticipated part of our travels, with the boys becoming just as excited about the holiday survival kit as they were about the prospect of travelling.
+It became such an anticipated part of our travels.
+The boys became just as excited about the holiday survival kit (cruise carry on bag) as they were about the prospect of travelling.

 Almost everything inside the survival kit is new.
 All treats are to use for the duration of the cruise but there are also a few essentials for cruise day to keep the kiddies occupied and happy.
 This is something I used to build up over a year so there was no big outlay.
 Thus if I was out and saw a bargain that would work, I would buy it and put it away.

 This post may contain affiliate links.
 Which means we may receive a commission if you click a link and purchase something that we have recommended at no extra cost to yourself.
 As an amazon associate, we earn from qualifying purchases.

 What To Pack In A Children’s Cruise Carry On Bag?

 Start with a rucksack or suitcase.
 You know your children, will they carry a back or will a wheelie case or Trunki be better?
 Dont over fill it, if its heavy you will end up carrying the bags.
 However both our boys had A Disney, Cruise Carry On Bag and they were happy to pull them as they knew they were filled with brand new goodies such as……

 - Favourite teddy, it’s always good to have this handy.